Group alleges US firm’s tanker illicitly traded Iran oil

 The company did not elaborate.
 The U.S. State Department did not immediately respond to a request for comment.
 The U.S. Treasury, which investigates and enforces sanctions, declined to comment.

 Satellite-tracking data from MarineTraffic.com analyzed by the AP showed the Marshall Island-flagged Suez Rajan in the South China Sea off the northeast of Singapore on Saturday.
-That data also shows the Liberian-flagged oil tanker Virgo in the same area.
+That data also shows the Panamanian-flagged oil tanker Virgo in the same area.

 Satellite photos from Planet Labs PBC of that area obtained by the AP appear to show the ships alongside each other.
 At sea, oil tankers can funnel crude between each other in a ship-to-ship transfer that typically sees boats in a similar position.

-Note: This story has been corrected to show the Virgo is a Panamanian-flagged ship owned by a company in Suriname.